 We all have our ways.
 We all manage to live one way or another in spite of a tragic shadow that haunts us named fear.
-There is no shortage of fears, and I am proud to welcome a new one into my life to sit at my ever-growing Halloween table.
+There is no shortage of fears!
+I am proud to welcome a new one into my life to sit at my ever-growing Halloween table.
 After some digging, I learned about the fear of suffering.

-“Gapping”is the process of separating your spirit, the inherent you, from the body, the physical form, and the mental and psychological aches or troubles you might be suffering from.
+“Gapping”is the process of separating your spirit -the inherent you- from the body, the physical form, and the mental/psychological troubles you might be having.
 The practice is liberating but it also is heavily wakeful.
-You can never unsee what you come to find in the space between the outside world, the avatar of you and the real you.
+You will be amazed at what you discover in the space between the external world, your physical avatar and the real you.
 What I am writing may sound like gibberish to you, but that is ok.
 Allow me to tell you why.

 I have come to reason that this life, my life, your life are not singular experiences although our egos lead us to believe that they are.
 When I suffer, it does not mean that I deserve it, it is almost always never about me, and most of the times there are no real reasons whether good or bad.
 Sometimes things just ARE the way they ARE.
 So when I do my gapping exercise which I would love to pass on to anybody interested, it becomes easier for me to experience the inherent truth beneath all the “good” and the “bad” layers.
 I get to overcome my feelings and thoughts about the external situation and simply be free.

 The choice becomes viable, either get free from all the exquisite mind traps or get sucked into the vacuum of it all and swept by guilt, regret, and blame.